-A native of Pittsburgh, Pennsylvania, George W. Russell Jr. is a performer, composer, and educator.
+A native of Pittsburgh, Pennsylvania, Russell is a performer, composer, and educator.
 He began taking piano lessons when he was 7 years old.
 Along with studying formally, he had the fortune of growing up playing at his local church.
 There was no written music at church, so he was given the opportunity to develop his ear.

-As Russell continued studying music in college, he discovered jazz and its harmonies.
-It was then that he began to understand, from a theoretical viewpoint, what exactly he was playing both in church and in his classical repertoire.
-In that period of time, his unique fusion of gospel and jazz was beginning to form.
-His performances have ranged from solo piano to a groove-oriented jazz trio to a soulful, fresh-sounding larger ensemble that intrigues the listener's intellect and touches their soul.
-His playing is filled with passion, fire, soul, and spirit, which fits with his motto: "I would rather inspire than require."
+As he continued studying music in college, Russell discovered jazz and the harmonies that are used in jazz.
+It was then that he began to understand, from a theoretical viewpoint, what exactly he was playing, both in church and in his classical repertoire.
+In that period of time, his unique fusion of gospel and jazz began to form.
+His performances range from solo piano to a groove-oriented jazz trio to a soulful, fresh-sounding larger ensemble that arouses the listener's intellect and, most importantly, touches their soul.
+His playing is filled with passion, fire, soul, and spirit.

 "My current role as a department chair does not give me the opportunity to meet with a set of students as consistently as when I was a faculty member.
 Therefore, it is important that I make every interaction meaningful.
 I am intentional about students (or anyone on campus) leaving every encounter with me inspired, uplifted, informed, and encouraged.
 When that happens, I feel they are able to be a more productive and happier being."